hpehl/dockerfiles/wildfly/fixed-size/5x2/wildfly-9.0.0.Final/README.md

     docker run --rm -it -p 9990:9990 --name=dc wildfly-9-5x2 --host-config host-master.xml -b 0.0.0.0 -bmanagement 0.0.0.0

 to start a host controller use

     docker run --rm -it --link dc:domain-controller wildfly-9-5x2 --host-config host-slave.xml -b 0.0.0.0 -bmanagement 0.0.0.0

+Start as many host controller as you like or until you run out of memory ;-)